k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 2. [**LU Table Population (ETL)**](/articles/07_table_population/01_table_population_overview.md):
     * Get data into LU tables from a variety of data sources and keep it up to date.
-    * Different types of data manipulation like enrichment, cleansing, masking, transforming, etc.
+    * Different types of data manipulations like enrichment, cleansing, masking, transforming, etc.
 3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
 An LU Schema has one LU table defined as its Root Table that holds the Digital Entity’s unique key.

 **Let’s use an example of a Customer 360 implementation for Company ABC:**